 - It Takes Energy and Effort: Shopping at a Farmer's Market does require a strategy.
 You have to research the markets in your area, map out your route, block out the time, bring the gear you need to carry your purchases, and schlep it all back to your car.
 It's worth it, but, as we all know, change is hard.
 See my tips and tricks below to streamline your first and help you shop the market like a pro.

 - There are Limited Hours and Locations: Farmer's Markets are organized locally, so you'll need to research which ones are in your area.
-When you find markets near where you live, you can focus in on their hours and locations.
-The challenge is that many markets pop up once every week on a certain day for a few hours at a pre-set time.
-So, you need to manage to their schedule.
-Not ideal, but understandable, given that all the farmers are driving in from their locations to be there.
+When you find markets near where you live, note their hours and locations.
+Many markets pop up once every week on a certain day for a few hours at a pre-set time.
+You need to manage to their schedule.
 Even though it can seem limited, just remember that the farmers are working harder to be there than the shoppers.

-- Most Produce is Available Only When in Season: As noted above, Farmer's Markets prioritize seasonality.
+- Many Fruits and Vegetables are Available Only When in Season: As noted above, Farmer's Markets prioritize seasonality.
 You'll only find fruits and vegetables that grow locally in the season in which you're shopping.
 That's because that's when fruits and vegetables are abundant, fresh and ripe right off the vine, at peak flavor and nutrition, and at the best price.
 And, because there's no travel time, it means you get the best tasting everything, especially when compared to anything that you buy at the supermarket.

 - Parking Can Be Tricky: Farmer's Markets rely on your local city to designate a location for them.
 It could be the parking lot of a church or a school or a shopping center, or some even block off an intersection and set up in the streets.
 Once you research the location, pull up a map and figure out parking options nearby.
 Remember that everyone attending the market will be competing for the same parking options, so plan accordingly.
-I usually drive to the location on a non-market day and map out the options, see how full the parking garages are, then check out which street parking is metered and where I can park for free.
-It may take a few tries to learn how fast parking fills up on Market days, so your initial efforts may be a bit of a trial and error puzzle, but be flexible and you'll figure it out.
+Drive to the location on a non-market day and map out the options.
+Note how full the parking garages are.
+Check out which street parking is metered and where you can park for free.
+It may take a few tries to learn how fast parking fills up on Market days.
+Be flexible and you'll figure it out.

-- Every Market is Different: Farmers markets vary in size and always reflect your local region's agriculture and seasons, which means you'll find different offerings in Texas or California than you'll find in Virginia or Maine.
-Some markets are seasonal and comprised of a small number of vendors, while others involve hundreds of vendors and take place year-round.
+- Every Market is Different: Farmers markets vary in size and always reflect your local region's agriculture and seasons.
+This means you'll find different offerings in Texas or California than you'll find in Virginia or Maine.
+Some markets are seasonal and comprised of a small number of vendors.
+Others involve hundreds of vendors and take place year-round.
 Some markets concentrate on produce, while others carry everything from fruits and vegetables to baked goods, meat, eggs, flowers, and dairy products.
 Some may carry locally made crafts or prepared foods as a complement to the agricultural products they sell.
 If you look up your local markets online, they will list the farmers and vendors, and products you're likely to find in each season.

 - Weather Can Add a Degree of Difficulty: If the weather doesn't cooperate - or if it is spectacular, it impacts which fruits and vegetables show up at the market.
 Too much rain, not enough sun, or the perfect amount, all determine what you'll find at the market.
 Additionally, if you shop on a rainy day or on a super hot and sunny one, plan accordingly about how you'll care for your purchases at the market, in the car, and on the way home.